UmerSalimKhan/cat-vs-dog-classifier-cnn/README.md

 3. **Run the application**
    python app.py

 ## Note: The accuracy of the model is around 88% but the model is showing some poor performance with cat images.
+Also, the file.txt is a bit outdated.
+It contain those files which are likely needed.

 ## Licence Information
 ### How to Customize: